Dola de Jong: Personal life and education

-As a young woman, she aspired to become a ballet dancer, but her conservative father viewed ballet as “one step away from prostitution,” as she told HetParool in a 1982 interview.
+As a young woman, she aspired to become a ballet dancer, but her conservative father viewed ballet as “one step away from prostitution,” as she told Het Parool in a 1982 interview.
 Her father wanted to send her to a finishing school in Lausanne, “but I was a rebel,” she said, “I always have been.”

 Instead, she took a job at a local newspaper, Nieuwe Arnhemsche Courant.
 When the newspaper went bankrupt, de Jong moved to Amsterdam in the early 1930s where she started taking dance lessons.
 She became a member of the Royal Dutch Ballet for eight years and toured the Netherlands with the Yvonne Georgi.
-To fund her dance lessons, De Jong started working as a freelance journalist, writing under the pseudonym Sourit Ballon.
+To fund her dance lessons, de Jong started working as a freelance journalist, writing under the pseudonym Sourit Ballon.
 During this time, she also published some children's books.

 While many around her were in denial of the growing threat to the east, de Jong was quick to realize that the Netherlands was no longer safe for Jewish people.
 She fled the country for Tangier, Morocco in April 1940, weeks before the Nazis invaded Holland.
 Her father, stepmother, and one brother, whom she could not convince to leave with her, were killed by the Nazis.

 In Tangier, de Jong married the painter Jan Hoowij in 1941.
 In the same year, the two moved to New York City. de Jong became an American citizen in 1947.
 She later divorced Hoowij and married her second husband, Robert Joseph.
 Together they had one son, Ian, in 1951.

 In 1970, she separated from Robert Joseph and started a relationship with Oscar Van Leer.
 The couple moved to The Netherlands, where she lived until their breakup.
 In 1978, she returned to New York, where she began started studying psychology and literature at the Empire State College of the State University of New York.
 After graduating in 1983, at 72, Dola worked as a teacher at the same institution until she was 78.

 In the late 1980s, she started painting, and wrote for De Nieuwe Amsterdammer.